MohhamedRafi12/fits1/README.md

 Exercise 3.
 **Estimate the "p-value" of your original fit an give this value in your Readme.md.**
 The p-value I got 0.458.

+Exercise 4.
+Generally the NLL seems to produce narrow contours compared to the chi2 value.